 Munich Central Station is one of the biggest train stations in Germany.
 It sees about 450,000 passaengers per day, which puts it on par with other large stations in Germany.
 The project is planned in iTWO 5D too.

-The very first project planned in iTWO 5D was Bahnhof Horrem.
+Bahnhof Horrem is the first project planned in iTWO that utilizes the full power of 5D.
 Horrem is a cabin-free “Green” station.
 It’s also the very first cabin-free operated station in Europe.
 State-of-the-art ecological standards are being implemented in this diretional project.
 This barrier-free Green Station combines architectural transparency with ecological consistency, intermodal function and digital comfort details.

-DB’s second iTWO 5D project was ICE plant in Köln, which is going to be the new ICE 4.
+DB's another iTWO 5D BIM project was ICE plant in Köln, which is going to be the new ICE 4.
 ICE 4 is the very newest generation of fast train in Germany.
-It’s also cabin-free and will be completed in 2017.
+It’s also cabin-free.

 DB has company-wide Implementation of iTWO on more than 50,000 projects in 2015 – 2016.
 Through iTWO 5D, the company could achieve cost security before tender, enhance planning quality and transfer the defined data in operation and maintenance.
 “In the end, what we see is all of our goals were met: we met the cost, we got the quality that we wanted and we got the support of public participation.”
 Stahmeyer comments, “I think 5D works, 5D works for Deutsche Bahn and we don’t want to stop at 5D.”